-The Mexican cult band are back with a bang with their first new album in over ten years, and their latest video is something you'll have to scrub off your brain.
+The Mexican cult band are back with a bang with their first new album in over 10 years, and their latest video is something you'll have to scrub off your brain.

 Photo by Mark Powell

 Things were very different when TITAN started out.
-When the Mexican trio published their first album, Terrodisco, back in 1995, there were basically no bands in Mexico that meshed the alternative, electronic and pop music scenes, and even less heard of were acts that had their music published in international cult labels like Emperor Norton, appeared in magazines like SPIN, or even went on tour to Europe.
+When the Mexican trio published their first album, Terrodisco, back in 1995, there were basically no bands in Mexico that meshed the alternative, electronic and pop music scenes, and even less heard of were acts that had their music released by international cult labels, appeared in American magazines like SPIN, or even went on tour to Europe.
 Yet TITAN managed to achieve all those things with their experimental brand of dance music, all the while maintaining a cult status in their home country.

 The video, directed Rogelio Sikander, takes that level of uncomfortableness even further, depicting a drug addled world where post-apocalyptic warriors sacrifice nymphs in rituals in order to produce purer drugs.
 Yeah, it gets that crazy.